1964 Kennedy Half Dollar Value Checker: Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Consider your coin’s grade, variety, and error status when selecting the optimal selling platform, as 1964 half dollar high-grade specimens and rare varieties like Accented Hair or doubled dies may perform better through specialized numismatic auctions rather than general marketplaces.
+Consider your coin’s grade, variety, and error status when selecting the optimal selling platform.
+High-grade specimens and rare varieties like Accented Hair DCAM or SMS pieces perform best through specialized numismatic auctions such as Heritage Auctions, Stack’s Bowers, or Legend Rare Coin Auctions.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)